samthebest/dump/sams-scala-tutorial/fp-4-newcomers.md

 .

-# What is Functional Programming?
+# What is FP?

-1. Things are functions
+1. Things are functions    <--- Mainly syntactic sugar
-2. Functions are things
+2. Functions are things    <--- Mainly syntactic sugar
-3. Functions are functions (huh?)
+3. Functions are functions (huh?)  <--- MOST IMPORTANT!!

 .